 Read and write files is the most common IO operation.
-Python has built-in functions for read and write files, and the usage is compatible with C. The ability to read and write files on disk is provided by the operating system, modern operating systems do not allow programs to operate directly on disks.
+Python has built-in functions to reads and writes files, and the usage is compatible with C. The ability to read and write files on disk is provided by the operating system, modern operating systems do not allow programs to operate directly on disks.
 So, to read and write a file is to ask the operating system to open a file object (usually called a file descriptor), and then, through the interface provided by the operating system, read the data from the file object (read file), or write data to the file object (write file).

 1. Read File Example.